 1. Searching for houses without getting pre-approved by a lender

 It is important to know your numbers before you start looking for a home, and online mortgage calculators are fine to give you a general idea of what you can afford, but you need to speak to a mortgage professional in order to receive an accurate, financial picture of what you can afford.
-Focus on the properties that you can afford and are within your budget.

 2. Allowing “first impressions” to overly influence your decision